Collins Heating & Cooling

 Price is the primary factor.
 They will get multiple quotes and repair as long as possible before replacing.
 They value honesty above all — "Just tell me what it really needs."
 More likely to ask family and friends for recommendations than to search online.

-Important note: Hammond has the largest population (77,100) but the lowest conversion potential due to high renter rates (37.5%) and lower incomes.
+Important note: Hammond has the largest population (77,100) but the fewest potential HVAC customers per capita due to high renter rates (37.5%) and lower incomes.
 Collins should serve Hammond customers well but should not over-invest marketing budget here versus Munster, Schererville, Dyer, and St. John.

 Price is #1 factor Repairs over replacement Word-of-mouth driven Largest city by population